Skip to Content

 How to Store Dried Beet Chips

-Prior to working remotely during the 2020 quarantine, I loved to take snack type items to work at the high school.
-These days, they don’t travel as far, but the beet chips are still the perfect snack in between my many work from home meals.
+Before working remotely during the 2020 quarantine, I loved to take snack-type items to work at the high school.
+These days, they don’t travel as far, but the beet chips are still the perfect snack in between my many work-from-home meals.

 One other snack I rely on heavily (although not made in the dehydrator) is these roasted harissa chickpeas.

 I typically store my dehydrated items in a large mason jar, though I know many people will store them in Ziploc bags.
-We are trying to reduce waste, plastic and unnecessary trips to the store, so if I was going to store the chips in a bag, I would probably get cloth, breathable bags like these that my principal swears by.
+We are trying to reduce waste, plastic, and unnecessary trips to the store, so if I were going to store the chips in a bag, I would probably get cloth, breathable bags like these that my principal swears by.

 However, for the beet chips I prefer using a mason jar or other glass container so they don’t get squished or broken up in the bags.